Rodolfo Castro Player Props: Pirates vs. Athletics

-The Pittsburgh Pirates, including Rodolfo Castro (.313 slugging percentage in past 10 games, including zero homers), take on starter James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.
+Rodolfo Castro -- with a slugging percentage of .314 in his past 10 games, including zero home runs) -- will be in action for the Pittsburgh Pirates versus the Oakland Athletics, with Hogan Harris on the mound, on June 7 at 12:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Athletics.
+He had a one-hit performance in his last game (1-for-4) against the Athletics.

 Rodolfo Castro Game Info & Props vs. the Athletics